 - Baccalaureate degree in nursing (BSN) from an accredited nursing program.

-- Satisfactory performance on the Graduate Record Exam (GRE); a score of 293 is preferred (MAT scores are not accepted).
+- Satisfactory performance on the Graduate Record Exam (GRE); a minimum combined score of 293 or verbal & quantitative sections is recommended (MAT scores are not accepted).

 - A grade point average (GPA) of 3.0 on a 4.0 scale for all undergraduate work after high school.